at boston college

 In contrast with therapy/counseling, spiritual companioning/direction is fundamentally concerned with a person’s relationship with God: with recognizing and responding to God in regular, ongoing, daily life as well as in the midst of specific issues of struggle or disorder.
 Therapy is not necessarily or fundamentally concerned with a person’s relationship with God.
 And problem solving is not the primary focus of spiritual direction, whereas it can be in therapy.
 A spiritual companion may refer a retreatant to counseling if appropriate.

 Setting up Spiritual Direction at BC

 There are many people at BC who are qualified spiritual directors – laymen and women, Jesuits, and men and women in other religious orders.
-If you are a current BC undergraduate or graduate student, or alumni, and are interesting in just trying out, or definitely setting up, spiritual direction here at BC, contact Rick Rossi at email@example.com or (617) 552-6592.
+If you are a current BC undergraduate student interesting in just trying out, or definitely setting up, spiritual direction here at BC, contact Rick Rossi at firstname.lastname@example.org or (617) 552-6592.